aliak00/Tasker/README.md

     tasks.append(AnyTask { i })
 }
 let results = try! tasks.await()

-// results is an arrya of Result<Int, Error> objects that have an out-of-order
-// execution of the tasks in the array.
 ```

+You can choose to execute the tasks in order or not.

 ## URLTaskManager